SaberDinp/GraphCoupling/README.md

 ## 🔧 Requirements

+This project was developed and tested using **Python 3.9**.
 All required Python packages, along with their specific versions, are listed in the `requirements.txt` file.

 > **Note**: Gurobi is a commercial solver and requires a valid license.
 Please refer to the [Gurobi website](https://www.gurobi.com/documentation/) for installation instructions and license setup.